ptdeboer/piter.nl-sec/README.md

 Piter.NL Security Examples
 ===

-(C) 2015-2020 Piter.NL
+(C) 2015-2020 Piter.NL - free of use.

 Security related (Spring) Web & Crypto code examples.

-Crypto PKI
+PKI
 ---

-Crypto utils and scripts:
+PKI utils and scripts:

-- crypto/pki-demo
+- pki/pki-demo

 See pki-demo how to setup your own PKI with custom Root CA, Intermediate CA.